The 5 essential metrics for community engagement

 How we use it at Disciple:

-We always encourage our customers to enable the community-building elements of our feature set, which include a news feed space dedicated just to community members.
+We always encourage our customers to enable the community-building elements of our feature set, including a newsfeed space dedicated to community members.
 Their own space to connect with each other and have those all-important conversations.

 The limitations:

-As with all of these metrics, they can’t just be looked at by themselves in a vacuum, out of context.
-And that’s especially true when it comes to UGC because you need to know what the content is.
+As with all these metrics, they can’t just be looked at by themselves in a vacuum, out of context.
+That’s especially true regarding UGC because you need to know what the content is.

 On the one hand, a high percentage of UGC could mean that your members are posting well-thought-out, on-topic, engaging opinions and experiences.
-But, on the other hand, it could just be a whole host of mindless cat memes or, worse yet, inappropriate or toxic content that will inevitably drive other people away from your community space.
+But it could just be a whole host of mindless cat memes or, worse yet, inappropriate or toxic content that will inevitably drive other people away from your community space.

-Sadly, trolls, fake accounts and inappropriate content are all a part of online community building.
-But, by monitoring the number of flagged posts, you can take some steps to nip it in the bud and make sure inappropriate use doesn’t permeate throughout your community.
+By monitoring the number of flagged posts, you can take steps to nip it in the bud and make sure inappropriate use doesn’t permeate throughout your community.

 How we use it at Disciple:

 We track any reports of inappropriate content and highlight that information to our customers in their app analytics dashboard.
-It helps us and our customers keep an eye on their community and whether anything is threatening their attempt to build a thriving, engaged community.
+It helps us and our customers keep an eye on their members and whether anything threatens their attempt to build a thriving, engaged community.

 The limitations: